On the homological mirror symmetry conjecture for pairs of pants: A Morse-Bott definition of the Fukaya category

 with the standard complex structure (where $\R^+, \R^-$ are the positive and negative half-lines respectively).
 We will use $s$ to denote the $\R^{\pm}$ coordinate and $t$ to denote the $[0,1]$ coordinate.
 We make a {\bf universal choice of strip-like ends} for the family $\mathcal{S}(\bm{L}) \To \mathcal{R}(\bm{L})$, which consists of fibrewise holomorphic embeddings

 to a neighbourhood of the $j$th puncture, for each $j=0,1,\ldots,k$, where the sign $\pm$ is opposite to the sign of the puncture.

-Let $T$ be a stable directed $k$-leafed planar tree (with internal vertices $V(T)$, edges $E(T)$, and external edges $E_{i}(T)$).
-We say that $T$ has Lagrangian labels $\bm{L}$ if the connected components of $\R^2 \setminus T$ are labeled by the Lagrangians of $\bm{L}$, in order.
-A Lagrangian labeling $\bm{L}$ of $T$ induces a labeling $\bm{L}_v$ of the regions surrounding each vertex $v$ (see Figure \ref{fig:treelabels}).
+\begin{defn} A {\bf directed $k$-leafed planar tree} $T$ is a directed tree with $k$ semi-infinite `incoming' edges and one semi-infinite `outgoing' edge, together with a proper embedding into $\R^2$.
+Isotopic embeddings are regarded as equivalent.
+We denote by $V(T)$ the set of vertices of $T$, by $E(T)$ the set of edges, and by $E_i(T) \subset E(T)$ the set of internal (compact) edges.
+We say that $T$ has {\bf Lagrangian labels} $\bm{L}$ if the connected components of $\R^2 \setminus T$ are labeled by the Lagrangians of $\bm{L}$, in order.
+A Lagrangian labeling $\bm{L}$ of $T$ induces a labeling $\bm{L}_v$ of the regions surrounding each vertex $v \in V(T)$ (see Figure \ref{fig:treelabels}).
+We call a vertex {\bf stable} if it has valence $\ge 3$, and {\bf semi-stable} if it has valence $\ge 2$.
+We call the tree $T$ stable (respectively semi-stable) if all of its vertices are stable (respectively semi-stable). \end{defn}

 We define